2020 Funding Cycle

 Consultants and practitioners may be members of the research team, but cannot be principal investigators unless they have an academic appointment at an eligible organization, i.e., university/non-profit research institute.
 Consultants and/or practitioners on the research team who do not hold a university appointment may be paid as independent contractors by the university receiving the grant.

 Students may be members of the research team but cannot be principal investigators.
-Graduate students may wish to apply for the Thesis Research Grant- see more information on the Thesis Research Grant (PMI.org/Research).
+Graduate students may wish to apply for the Thesis Research Grant (PMI.org/Research).
 Students who receive a Thesis Research Grant are not eligible to participate in a PMI Sponsored Research project on the same topic.

 Investigators may submit no more than three proposals in a grant cycle.
 This rule holds irrespective of the author’s role on the project (i.e., principal investigator, co-investigator, researcher, consultant, etc.).

 If an institution currently has an active PMI Sponsored Research Grant, PMI will consider funding another proposal from a different investigator at this university/institution in the new funding cycle.
-However, PMI Academic Resources reserves the right to omit from consideration proposals from the institution in question based on the track record of its current and past investigators on previously funded PMI projects.
+However, PMI Academic Programs reserves the right to omit from consideration proposals from the institution in question based on the history of its current and past investigators on previously funded PMI projects.

 An academic department within a university is eligible for only one grant in a funding cycle.